ART

 Michelangelo’s David: A Linear Perspective to Allegory

-The statue is deliberately carved with a linear perspective to emphasize the depth to depict Renaissance art in it.
+The statue is deliberately carved with a linear perspective to emphasize the depth of its depiction of Renaissance art.
 David’s tense look, furrowed brows, tautness in neck muscles, stretched tendons in the muscles of nose and lips, and focused eyes on something at the distance show that David is ready for the fight.
-This meticulous detailing clears the air that David is not relaxed after the victory rather he is preparing for it.
-Furthermore, the calm standing pose with David sling causally put over his left shoulder as a “contrapposto-a pose where shoulders and hips rest at opposite angles” on the surface is a High Renaissance Art, whereas the intense expressions of the sculpture are more political and complex emphasizing the use of Allegory to symbolize Florence is not afraid of anyone (Summers, 1977).
-Michelangelo’s art of combining intense reflective expressions with a simple and calm standing position emphasizes the mental state of David more than his physical nature and is deliberately sculpted to capture the struggle between the fight and the readiness for combat to the death.
+This meticulous detailing clears the air that David is not relaxed after the victory.
+Rather, he is preparing for it.
+Furthermore, the calm standing pose with David’s sling causally put over his left shoulder as a “contrapposto-a pose where shoulders and hips rest at opposite angles” on the surface is a High Renaissance Art, whereas the intense expressions of the sculpture are more political and complex emphasizing the use of Allegory to symbolize Florence is not afraid of anyone (Summers, 1977).
+Michelangelo’s art of combining intense reflective expressions with a simple and calm standing position emphasizes the mental state of David more than his physical nature and is deliberately sculpted to capture the struggle between the fight and the readiness for combat to death.

 Bernini’s David: A Symbol of Humanism

-Bernini’s David about to throw a pebble is carved in Baroque style to symbolize the Humanism- early Renaissance movement.
-Bernini’s sculpture of David is fraught with tension and intense emotions to accomplish an unseen hitherto level of life-like action.
-(Sanders, 2020) Furthermore, the diagonal lines in Bernini’s David which suggest energy, movement, and drama are different from Michelangelo’s pyramid-like stable shape which depicts immobility.
+Bernini’s David About to Throw a Pebble is carved in Baroque style to symbolize the Humanism- early Renaissance movement.
+Bernini’s sculpture of David is fraught with tension and intense emotions, which are needed to accomplish an unseen hitherto level of life-like action.
+(Sanders, 2020) Furthermore, the diagonal lines in Bernini’s David, which suggest energy, movement, and drama, are different from Michelangelo’s pyramid-like stable shape, which depicts immobility.

 Bernini’s David: A Symbol of Renaissance’s Realism

-Bernini’s David symbolizes an early Renaissance movement- Realism in the engraving as Baroque art not just relates with the audience physically but also in our minds.
+Bernini’s David symbolizes an early Renaissance movement- Realism in engraving, as Baroque art not only relates to the audience physically but also to our minds.
 However, Michelangelo’s David does not inspire this physical reaction and thus remains separate from the audience (Sanders, 2020).
-Bernini’s God depicts the essence of the Renaissance that the path of God was through the mind not only through the physical body symbolizes Renaissance’s humanism.
-The path to God thus in Bernini’s Baroque style of David is more emotional, direct, and relates to the embattled position of God, Christ, and Church.
+Bernini’s God depicts the essence of the Renaissance, that the path of God was through the mind, not only through the physical body, which symbolizes the Renaissance’s humanism.
+The path to God, thus, in Bernini’s Baroque style of David, is more emotional and direct and relates to the embattled position of God, Christ, and the Church.

 References